Data model

 deleted_at timestamp Date of deletion

-Active Directory forest / LDAP tree structure
+Active Directory forests / LDAP tree structure

 These objects represent an organized grouping of Active Directory domains or LDAP trees.